John Hesslewood is a Paralegal in the Holiday Claims Team.

 Through these roles, he has gained invaluable insight into how a law firm works, and the processes involved in pursuing a successful personal injury claim.

-He is passionate about achieving positive results for clients and frequently helps those who have gone through very difficult and upsetting illnesses while on holiday.
+He is passionate about achieving positive results for clients and frequently helps those who have experienced very difficult and upsetting accidents while on holiday.

 John will always ask questions to maximise damages for the client, at the end of the day that is often the most important thing to many of our clients.